SheepIt Renderfarm on Linux Server

 Place this file as sheepit.service into

-systemctl enable /etc/systemd/system/sheepit.service, to enable it (mark it for start at a reboot) and
+systemctl enable /etc/systemd/user/sheepit.service, to enable it (mark it for start at a reboot) and

 systemctl start sheepit, to start it without rebooting.

 journalctl -u sheepit and